criblio/cribl_sdk_python_fafo/docs/models/apiversion.md

 # APIVersion

-The API version to use for communicating with the server.
+The API version to use for communicating with the server

 ## Values